How much are Sellers’ Closing Costs to Sell a Home in Oregon?

 The seller can also choose to pay the buyer’s closing costs.

-Why would a seller do that?
-I wrote an entire article to answer this question here, including the risks and rewards to doing so.
-This cost could be anywhere from $1 to over $10,000 – it depends solely on what the buyer and seller negotiated on the home sales contract.
+Why would a seller pay for both?
+I wrote an entire article to answer this question here, including the risks and rewards of doing so.
+Sometimes it is necessary for a seller to pay closing costs because it is the only way to make the purchase financially feasible for the buyer.
+Other times, a buyer may accept having their closing costs paid for in lieu of repairs.
+This cost could be anywhere from $1 to over $10,000 – it depends solely on what the buyer and seller negotiated on the home sales contract or during inspection period negotiations.
+A seasoned seller’s agent can help with either type of negotiation to keep costs to a minimum.

 Example Seller Closing Costs Chart